 Assign Roles Keep the whole family engaged in the trip by involving everyone in the planning of the days and the assigning of organisational roles such as navigator or restuarant chooser.
 If someone doesn't like their role agree to swap the next day.

 Keep Busy Have plenty of things to do, Just like when the kids were little ensure there is reading material on hand, cards, games, and plenty of activities to participate in.
 Be active and keep the endorphines pumping with plenty of brisk walks!

 Join in the Fun Joke, be daft, relax, have fun.
 Be prepared to be the butt of the kids jokes (to a point!)

 Be Vulnerable The kids are grown up and it is ok to share with them what it means to you to spend time with them.
 This will make them feel valued.

 And if all that sounds too much like hard work remember that they are grown up and don't have to come.
+Family Travel is a choice once you've got grown up kids.
 With that in mind (shock, horror!) my final tip is:

 Take a Break from the Family!
 I've had the time of my life with Mick and our girls on our recent NorthCoast500 Land Rover adventure.
 Without an ounce of sarcasm, my gratitude book overfloweth.
 I've loved it.
 Also, since returning I've enjoyed spending time with my own parents.
 (I wonder if they are giving advice to their own friends about managing time with a middle-aged interfering daughter?!
 Maybe, maybe not!)
 I do though have a quick mini-break planned for next weekend too, and there won't be a family member in sight.!